vihangm/eatclub-scripts/README.md

-EatClub: Veggie Dish Filter
+EatClub: Dish Filter
 ===========================

-Simple userscript to filter the menu items on EatClub to only the vegetarian ones.
+Adds a popup to filter dishes on EatClub